dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 The easiest approach here is to simply use clang.
 Clang is designed to be a cross compiler, and so any install of clang can compile to any supported platform.
 To compile for another platform simply invoke clang as normally would, additionally passing `--target=xyz`, where xyz is the target triplet for the target platform.

 For `x86_64` the target triplet  would be `--target=x86_64-elf`.
-Target triplets describe the hardware instruction set + operating system + file format of what we want to compile for.
+Target triplets describe the _hardware instruction set + operating system + file format_ of what we want to compile for.
 In this case we are the operating system so that part can be omitted.

 Setting up a GCC cross compiler is a little more hands on, but still very simple.
 The first approach is to simply download a pre-compiled toolchain (see the link above).
 This is super simple, with the only major disadvantage being that we may not be getting the latest version.

 The other approach is to compile GCC.
-This takes more time, but it's worth understanding the process.
+This takes more time, but it's worth understanding the process (it is explained in the appendices section).
 The osdev wiki has a great guide on this, a link is available in the appendices section.

 The following sections will use the common shorthands to keep things simple: